 Emergency exit windows should be checked periodically for easy opening and closing.
-Pulling the lower part of the release bar with both hands placed near the safety latches should disengage both locks on the window simultaneously.
+Sliding the red button on the release bar should disengage both locks on the window simultaneously.
 The tension required to release the window should not exceed twenty pounds (9 kg) of force.

-The release bar mechanism itself has been designed such as no adjustments necessary.
+The release bar mechanism itself has been designed such as no adjustments are necessary.

-If too much effort is required to disengage the locks when pulling the release bar or if the window doesn't close tightly or rattles, check for interference by foreign objects or nearby parts into mechanism, such as the microswitch, rubber seal, wires, etc. Correct situation immediately.
+If too much effort is required to disengage the locks when sliding the button or if the window doesn't close tightly or rattles, check for interference by foreign objects or nearby parts into mechanism, such as the microswitch, rubber seal, wires, etc. Correct situation immediately.